DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## 1.22.
 ElastiCache

 ### 1.22.1.
-ElastiCache Simplified:
+ElastiCache Simplified
 The ElastiCache service makes it easy to deploy, operate, and scale an in-memory cache in the cloud.
 It helps you boost the performance of your existing databases by retrieving data from high throughput and low latency in-memory data stores.

 ### 1.22.2.
-ElastiCache Key Details:
+ElastiCache Key Details
-- The service is great for improving the performance of web applications by allowing you to receive information locally instead of relying solely on relatively distant DBs.
+- The service improves the performance of web applications by allowing you to receive information locally instead of relying solely on relatively distant DBs.
-- Amazon ElastiCache offers fully managed Redis and Memcached for the most demanding applications that require sub-millisecond response times.
+- Amazon ElastiCache offers fully managed Redis and Memcached with require sub-millisecond response times.
 - For data that doesn’t change frequently and is oftenly asked for, it makes a lot of sense to cache said data rather than querying it from the database.
-- Common configurations that improve DB performance include introducing read replicas of a DB primary and inserting a caching layer into the storage architecture.
+- Common configurations that improve DB performance include introducing read replicas of a DB primary and inserting a caching layer into the storage architecture - in particular, authentication data is a solid candidate for cached information.
   - MemcacheD is for simple caching purposes with horizontal scaling and multi-threaded performance, but if you require more complexity for your caching environment then choose Redis.
+  - Redis provides a persistant memory based data store.
+Redis also has authentication tokens so it can enable to confirm a client can execute commands.
+Use the "--auth-token" parameter to enable.
 - A further comparison between MemcacheD and Redis for ElastiCache:
 ![Screen Shot 2020-06-18 at 8 18 34 PM](https://user-images.githubusercontent.com/13093517/85083820-edc1b480-b1a0-11ea-88b0-15f90bd60282.png)
 - Another advatnage of using ElastiCache is that by caching query results, you pay the price of the DB query only once without having to re-execute the query unless the data changes.